 Currently, the highest rated Vitamin D3 and Calcium supplement available is Rep-Cal Reptile Calcium Powder with D3, which is a favorite among reptile breeders and enthusiasts.

-Bearded Dragons can be found at just about every pet store and animal expo.
+Bearded Dragons can be found at just every pet store and animal expo.

-- Fresh Hatched Bearded Dragons measure about 4 inches; large adults can be nearly 2 feet in length.
+- Fresh hatched Bearded Dragons measure about 4 inches while large adults can be nearly 2 feet in length.

 - Average captive lifespan is between six and 10 years, though there are reports of specimens living twice that long.